Speaking of money, how do you negotiate salary?

 First, determine how much you can afford to pay and which personnel costs you will have.
 Next, conduct market research.
 “Browse job ads to see what your competitors are paying for similar positions”, Vink says.
 “Make sure to consider the job level too.
 Is it a junior, medior or senior position?
 Use tools such as Glassdoor or Intermediair's Salary Compass.
 Your employees and applicants also compare your offer, so make sure you can back up your proposal with research.”

 Floris Modderman owns a video production company in Amsterdam.
 As his company grew and he hired more and more people, he had to think about how much he could afford to pay his employees.
-“In addition to my accountant, I asked befriended entrepreneurs for advice and looked at salaries at other media agencies.
+“In addition to my accountant, I asked other entrepreneurs I know for advice and looked at salaries at other media agencies.
 I also compared the salary grades laid down in the CAO for media employees.
 I was shocked at first when I saw all the other personnel costs you have to keep in mind when you give someone a raise.
 For example, holiday pay, payroll taxes and all sorts of contributions.
 Awarding a 5 or 10% raise probably equates to a 20% increase in overall personnel costs.”

 2. Be clear about salary from the start